Ignore the big myth about nonverbal communication

 You have probably heard this type of statement: “Effective personal communication is 55% body language, 38% tone of voice and only 7% content of the words you use.”
-This is an actual quote from a website.
+However, these widely quoted figures (181,000 results from a Google search) are just an urban myth and represent a fundamental misinterpretation of limited experimental results.

-Unfortunately, the figures are just an urban myth.
-For example, when you think about it, the words in personal communication logically should carry much more weight than a mere 7%.
-But this formula has been twisted and distorted, and has become a factoid, which is a false statement asserted as a fact.
+When you think about it, the words in personal communication logically should carry much more weight than a mere 7%.
+But this formula has been twisted and distorted, and has become a common factoid (a false statement asserted as a fact).

-Regrettably, the 7% 38% 55% statements continue to pop up in published works:
+Unfortunately, the 7% 38% 55% statements continue to pop up as fact in published works:

-Do a Google search and you can find variations on the same statement in many locations.
+Do a Google search for yourself and you can find variations on the same statement in many locations.

 The two original research projects on which this information is based, actually found something decidedly different.
 UCLA psychologist, Dr Albert Mehrabian, and fellow researchers came up with quite narrow and limited findings, as many research projects do, in their experiments going back to 1967.

-He said, “Is there a systematic and coherent approach to resolving the general meaning or impact of an inconsistent message? [my emphasis] Indeed there is.
+He said, “Is there a systematic and coherent approach to resolving the general meaning or impact of an inconsistent message?
+Indeed there is.
 Our experimental results show: